bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Quick-Web-Developers-Website-Checklist---A-List-Of-Tools-For-Improvement.md

 -   <span id="86c8">Design your site to have a clear conceptual page hierarchy.</span>
 -   <span id="aed5">Follow our recommended best practices for <a href="https://developers.google.com/search/docs/advanced/guidelines/google-images" class="markup--anchor markup--li-anchor">images</a>, <a href="https://developers.google.com/search/docs/advanced/guidelines/video" class="markup--anchor markup--li-anchor">video</a>, and <a href="https://developers.google.com/search/docs/guides/intro-structured-data" class="markup--anchor markup--li-anchor">structured data</a>.</span>
 -   <span id="67f4">When using a content management system (for example, Wix or WordPress), make sure that it creates pages and links that search engines can crawl.</span>
--   <span id="5fcd">To help Google fully understand your site’s contents, allow all site assets that would significantly affect page rendering to be crawled: for example, CSS and JavaScript files that affect the understanding of the pages.
+-   <span id="5fcd">To help Google fully understand your site's contents, allow all site assets that would significantly affect page rendering to be crawled: for example, CSS and JavaScript files that affect the understanding of the pages.
 The Google indexing system renders a web page as the user would see it, including images, CSS, and JavaScript files.
 To see which page assets that Googlebot cannot crawl use the <a href="https://support.google.com/webmasters/answer/9012289" class="markup--anchor markup--li-anchor">URL Inspection tool</a>; to debug directives in your robots.txt file, use the <a href="https://support.google.com/webmasters/answer/6062598" class="markup--anchor markup--li-anchor">robots.txt Tester</a> tool.</span>
 -   <span id="b8ef">Allow search bots to crawl your site without session IDs or URL parameters that track their path through the site.
 These techniques are useful for tracking individual user behavior, but the access pattern of bots is entirely different.
 Using these techniques may result in incomplete indexing of your site, as bots may not be able to eliminate URLs that look different but actually point to the same page.</span>
--   <span id="e5c6">Make your site’s important content visible by default.
+-   <span id="e5c6">Make your site's important content visible by default.
 Google is able to crawl HTML content hidden inside navigational elements such as tabs or expanding sections, however we consider this content less accessible to users, and believe that you should make your most important information visible in the default page view.</span>
 -   <span id="58bf">Make a reasonable effort to ensure that advertisement links on your pages do not affect search engine rankings.
 For example, use <a href="https://developers.google.com/search/docs/advanced/robots/intro" class="markup--anchor markup--li-anchor">robots.txt</a>, `rel="nofollow"`, or `rel="sponsored"` to prevent advertisement links from being followed by a crawler.</span>

 ### Help visitors use your pages